 The Island Queen’s three-hour afternoon cruise provides a glimpse into First Nations culture on Georgian Bay.
 Circumnavigating Parry Island, the territory of the Wasauksing First Nation, passengers will see such prominent landmarks as Bear’s Head, so named for the unusual number of black bears spotted there in the summer.
 The Band also operates the Rose Point Swing Bridge.
 Originally built in the late 1800s, to this day it must be opened to let large vessels pass.

 And from 1974 to 2016 when he passed away, the Island Queen’s beloved Captain was Keith Salt, a member of the Wasauksing First Nation.
 His intimate and rich knowledge of the Bay and islands was indispensable for the creation of the routes that the ship now follows, and his spirit still travels with the crew every time they embark.

 Georgian Bay is also a hotbed of family cottages.
 Though some are accessible by road, most require travelling by boat to get to them.
 Many of these properties are remote and solitary, and as you cruise past residents will often wave from the docks.
 A tour of Georgian Bay lets you imagine what life at the cottage must be like, and allows you to see for yourself.

 One of the best things about an Island Queen cruise is the informative narration that’s provided by staff throughout the tours.
-You’ll learn more than you ever thought possible about the largest fresh water archipelago in the world.
+You’ll learn more than you ever thought possible about life on Georgian Bay.

 Family-owned and operated, the Island Queen and the Anderson family welcome thousands of passengers aboard in the summer and fall seasons.
-Stop by the gift shop for nautically-themed souvenirs, or enjoy Kawartha Dairy ice cream or Muskoka Roastery coffee while you wait to head out for a morning or afternoon of adventure.
+Stop by the gift shop for nautically-themed souvenirs, or enjoy Kawartha Dairy ice cream or Muskoka Roastery coffee while you wait to head out for you cruising adventure.
 (The ship is also wheelchair accessible.)